eitri-tech/eitri-shopping-addons-deeplink-resolver/README_EN.md

 4. Click `Edit settings` and carefully modify the presented JSON and include the information described in the next sections (`deeplinkResolver` and, if necessary, `deeplinks`).
 5. Request the Eitri team to activate the Deeplink Resolver for your app (Not necessary if you create [your own deeplink resolver](#creating-your-own-deeplink-resolver))

+> [!IMPORTANT]
-> ATTENTION: When changing the remote settings of an environment, pay attention to the JSON syntax as the effect of changes is immediate and you may break your app if the JSON is malformed.
+> When changing the remote settings of an environment, pay attention to the JSON syntax as the effect of changes is immediate and you may break your app if the JSON is malformed.

 #### deeplinkResolver